2 min read

-Top Manufacturing Companies View Benefit Plan Performance as Growth Driver
+Top Manufacturing Companies View Benefit Plans as Growth Driver

 Employee benefits are a top-three line item for most companies, but many employers have given up on this category of expense.
 Accepting defeat, they plan on annual 10 percent, 20 percent, even 30 percent or greater rate increases as the inevitable reality of their benefit plan performance.
 But top manufacturers have a different perspective, managing the expense the same way they manage all other costs of doing business.
 Benefits are an asset — and they need to perform like one.